Deliver Incredible Value to Customers in the New Year

 Posted by Marty Levy in Territory planning | 0 comments

-box of chocolates You should always know what you’re gonna get!
+You should always know what you’re gonna get!
 Unlike Forest Gump, who never knew what he was going to get from life, best-in-class territory managers have a plan for achieving the results they want.
 They set clearly defined goals for their territory.
 More importantly, they create a plan and engage in focused activities to accomplish their territory objectives.
 Success for them is not by chance or based on random activities.
 These sales people are most likely to meet their goals because of their preparation and the execution of defined territory plans.
 They win because they have made good choices about what to focus on, they know what must be accomplished, and they make deliberate decisions on how to invest their time to develop and win business.
 Sales territories are like a box of chocolate.
 With twenty-four varieties to choose from, which ones do you select and in which order?
 Do you consume thousands of calories quickly or do you manage your consumption?
 It all looks so good!
 What do you do when someone else takes one of your favorites?
 Know your territory, have a plan, execute by making considered, deliberate choices!

 Is Your Territory Managing You?